 post-starthook provided by the installed addons.

 error status.
-You can view the available logs from the container for diagnosing the root cause of the problem.
+You can view the available logs from the container for further troubleshooting.

 Containers can be stopped because of the following scenarios: